deeppavlov/chatsky/docs/source/user_guides/slot_extraction.rst

     RESPONSE: rsp.FilledTemplate("Your first name: {name}")

-An example of script utilizing slot extraction can be found in the `tutorials section <../tutorials/tutorials.slots.1_basic_example.html>`_.
+Some real examples of scripts utilizing slot extraction can be found in the `tutorials section <../tutorials/tutorials.slots.1_basic_example.html>`_.

 Further reading